Northern Virginia: Colonial period

-Historically, in the British Colony of Virginia first permanently settled at Jamestown in 1607, the area now generally regarded as "Northern Virginia" was within a larger area defined by a land grant from King Charles II of England on September 18, 1649, while the monarch was in exile in France during the English Civil War.
+The Colony of Virginia was settled at Jamestown in 1607.
+The area now generally regarded as "Northern Virginia" was within a larger area defined by a land grant from King Charles II of England on September 18, 1649, while the monarch was in exile in France during the English Civil War.
 Eight of his loyal supporters were named, among them Thomas Culpeper.

 On February 25, 1673, a new charter was given to Thomas Lord Culpeper and Henry Earl of Arlington.
 Lord Culpeper was named the Royal Governor of Virginia from 1677 to 1683.
 Culpeper County was later named for him when it was formed in 1749; however, history does not seem to record him as one of the better of Virginia's colonial governors.
 Although he became governor of Virginia in July 1677, he did not come to Virginia until 1679, and even then seemed more interested in maintaining his land in the "Northern Neck of Virginia" than governing.
 He soon returned to England.

-In 1682 rioting in the colony forced him to return, but by the time he arrived, the riots were already quelled.
+In 1682, rioting in the colony forced Culpeper to return.
+By the time he arrived, however, the riots were already quelled.
 After apparently misappropriating £9,500 from the treasury of the colony, he returned to England and the King was forced to dismiss him.
 During this tumultuous time, Culpeper's erratic behavior meant that he had to rely increasingly on his cousin and Virginia agent, Col. Nicholas Spencer.
-Spencer succeeded Culpeper as acting Governor upon Lord Culpeper's departure from the colony.
-For many years, Lord Culpeper's descendants allowed men in Virginia (primarily Robert "King" Carter) to manage the properties.
+Spencer succeeded Culpeper as acting Governor following Culpeper's departure.
+Culpeper's descendants allowed Robert "King" Carter and other Virginians to manage the properties.